 Medicinal Value:

-- Used to treat asthma and parasites and to heal wounds, such as cuts and skin ulcers
+• Used to alleviate asthma and parasites and to heal wounds, such as cuts and skin ulcers

 When to Harvest: